There are very few restrictions on who can change his or her name.

 Residency and nationality are not restrictions on whether you can change your name, but rather whether a deed poll made in the UK would be recognised by other nations.
 If you hold multiple nationality and apply for a passport in another country, there may be complications.

-You might want to read more passport applications in a new name.
+You might want to read more about passport applications in a new name.

 If you live in the UK and are British, there are no residency restrictions.